I-RoshanKumar/Hiring_ML_Model/README.md

 # Hiring_ML_Model
 <br>
-This is a Hiring Machine Learning Model in order to easily predict the excepted salary of the employees basedd on their experience and Test_score which was taken during the assessment.
+This is a Hiring Machine Learning Model in order to easily predict the expected salary of the employees based on their experience and Test_score which was taken during the assessment.
 <br>
 The link to view the Whole Project is given below:-
 <br>